VR, AR, MR Technologies: Differences and Areas of Application

 For our partner, the agrotech company iFarm, we have designed the AR glasses interface for farmworkers.
 Augmented reality shows active tasks when they look at the shelf.
 Moreover, users can mark completed tasks using the AR device.

-AR technologies are often used in retail.
+AR technologies in retail is one of popular feature.
 They allow buyers to navigate large stores, showing directions to fitting rooms and checkout.
 However, the technologies are not limited to this.
 Augmented allows users to navigate museums, medical clinics, educational institutions and streets.

 Repair and maintenance